 - 1. Turn on the BAM 1020.
 The BAM 1020 should automatically raise the sample nozzle. - 2.
 Lift the rubber pinch roller assembly and latch it in the UP position. - 3.
 Unscrew and remove the two clear plastic reel covers. - 4.
 An empty core tube MUST be installed on the left (take-up) reel hub.
 This provides a surface for the used tape to spool upon.
 One plastic core tube is supplied to use with the first roll of tape.
 After that, use the empty core tube left over from the previous roll.
 Never fasten the filter tape to the aluminum hub. - 5.
 Load the new roll of filter tape onto the right (supply) reel and route the tape through the transport assembly as shown in the drawing.
 Attach the loose end of the filter tape to the empty core tube with adhesive cellophane tape or equivalent. - 6.
 Rotate the tape roll by hand to remove excess slack, then install the clear plastic reel covers.
 The covers must be tight in order to properly clamp the tape in place and prevent slipping. - 7.
+To properly tighten each spool cover, hold the clear cover with one hand while tightening the black knob by turning it clockwise.
+The knobs should be very tight. - 8.
 Align the filter tape so that it is centered on all of the rollers.
-There are score marks on the rollers to aide in visually centering the tape. - 8.
+There are score marks on the rollers to aide in visually centering the tape. - 9.
 Unlatch and lower the pinch roller assembly onto the tape.
-The BAM 1020 cannot automatically lower the pinch rollers, and the it will not operate if the pinch rollers are left latched in the up position! - 9.
+The BAM 1020 cannot automatically lower the pinch rollers, and the it will not operate if the pinch rollers are left latched in the up position! - 10.
 Press the TENSION button in the Operate > Load Filter Tape menu.
 The BAM 1020 will set the tape to the correct tension and provide an alert if there was an error with the process.
 Exit the menu.